sjitech/sji-android-screen-capture/README.md

 sji-android-screen-capture
 ==========================

 Ultra speed(30-60fps) screen capture for android 4.2~4.4, ADB protocol needed.
 So far all kinds of device, even work for DRM-protected youtube player.
 But unfortunetely this project have been kept private.
-We will open the source later, i am not sure when.
-If you really really want to buy this now, please concat osexp2003@gmail.com<br>
+We will open the source later, i am not sure when.  <br>
+Only if you <b>really really</b> want to buy this now, please concat osexp2003@gmail.com  (Feel free to feedback with English/日本語/中国語!)<br>

 ==========================